-I am a PhD candidate in Quantitative Marketing at Fuqua School of Business, Duke University.
-My research focuses on policy analysis in digital marketing and sustainability.
+I am completing my PhD in Quantitative Marketing at Fuqua School of Business, Duke University.
+My research focuses on exploring strategic questions in the domain of digital marketing and sustainability.

-In my job market paper, I seek to improve position auctions in retail media (e.g., sponsored listings).
-Using novel impression-level data obtained from an online retailer, I develop an approach to simultaneously improve retailer profits and advertiser surplus over status quo position auction mechanisms.
+In my dissertation paper, I seek to improve the design of position auctions in retail media, that is used to allocate and price ads.
+Using impression-level data obtained from an online retail platform, I develop an approach to simultaneously improve platform profits and advertiser surplus over status quo position auction mechanisms.
 In another stream of research, I study the market for sustainable products, showing how consumers' heterogeneous preferences for sustainability could produce counter-intuitive insights regarding prices, profits and consumer surplus.
 A subsequent paper considers regulation of sustainable products.

 Fuqua School of Business, Duke University